2021 ENGINEERING & OPERATONS PROJECTS

 The Littleton Electric Light Department is always looking for ways to improve our Supervisory Control and Data Acquisition (SCADA) system.
-This year we will be adding capacitor controls throughout Littleton and Boxborough to help remotely control our systems power factor.
+This year we will be upgrading the SCADA communication system to several devices in Boxborough via a meshed network.

-Porter Road Open Wire Conversion –
+Porter Road Open Wire Conversion

+LELD will be converting open wire to spacer cable throughout portions of Porter Road.
 Open wire construction, while being proven reliable, is susceptible to outages caused by tree contact.
 Although we do aggressively trim trees throughout our system every day, we cannot completely prevent tree outages.